MarcelJurtz/mjurtz.com/_posts/2017-11-22-custom-visualization-for-numeric-values-in-xamarin-devexpress-dxgrid.md

 guid: https://blog.mjurtz.com/?p=532
 permalink: /2017/11/custom-visualization-for-numeric-values-in-xamarin-devexpress-dxgrid/
 categories:
-  - Xamarin
+  - xamarin
 tags:
-  - .NET
+  - dotnet
-  - App
+  - app
-  - Design
+  - design
-  - Development
+  - development
-  - Layout
+  - layout
-  - Programming
+  - programming
-  - Xamarin
+  - xamarin
 ---
 The dxGrid [grid control for Xamarin](https://components.xamarin.com/view/devexpress-grid), which DevExpress provides free of charge, is a powerful feature for mobile application development.
 However, many of the functions are a little bit hidden.
 In this article I will discuss how to customize the display of column values.